 - Difficulty in chewing or swallowing

 It is important to remember that not all of these signs or symptoms are painful, but the absence of pain does not mean that there is not a problem.
 Do not ignore suspicious lumps or sores.

-If you experience any of the above signs or symptoms, contact Greater Michigan Oral Surgeons & Dental Implant Center in Flint, MI, Saginaw, MI, and Bay City, MI, immediately.
+If you experience any of the above signs or symptoms, contact Greater Michigan Oral Surgeons & Dental Implant Center in Flint, MI, Saginaw, MI, Bay City, MI, and Owosso, MI, immediately.
 Drs.
 Lesneski, Frey, Kittle, and Lehal will evaluate the condition of your mouth and develop a treatment plan to address your specific needs.